dsc1968/KreweWeb/INSTALL_LINUX.md

 The admin Backup & Restore page supports three storage providers.
 You choose one from the **Backup & Restore** page in the admin dashboard; the setting is saved in `.env`.

+**Automatic backups.** The same page lets you enable a recurring schedule (daily, weekly, or monthly) that runs a `full`, `files`, or `database` backup at a set time using whichever storage provider is configured.
+A retention setting keeps only the most recent scheduled backups and prunes older ones.
+The schedule runs inside the app process, so no cron job or Task Scheduler entry is required — just keep the service running.

 ### Provider 1 — Local filesystem (default)